gozepolat/cayman/perona_malik_on_drugs.md

 published: true
 verbose_header: false
 ---
+# [](#header-1) What is Perona-Malik Diffusion

-Perona-Malik diffusion is a well known regularization technique that preserves edges while smoothing down the texture.
+Perona-Malik diffusion is a well known regularization technique that preserves the edges while smoothing down the texture.
 It is simply defined as:

 $I_t = C(x,y,t) \nabla ^2I + \nabla C . \nabla I$